You can also use GitHub Actions to scan demo projects and invite your teammates to try out Endor Labs.

 Endor Labs GitHub App requires read permissions to Dependabot alerts, actions, administration, checks, code, commit statuses, issues, metadata, packages, pull requests, repository hooks, and security events.
 It does not need write access to any resources.

-Select the organization in which you want to install the app.
+Choose the user and the organization where you wish to install the app.

 Select whether to install and authorize Endor Labs on all your repositories or select the specific repositories that you wish to scan.